pastnetworks/pastnetworks.github.io/programme.md

 ##  At a glance

-The school is structured around theoretical lectures and computational practicals.
+The school is structured around theoretical lectures and computational practicals, alongside many socials.

 ![Programme timetable of BPNSS 2024](/assets/img/programme_timetable.png)